Locations:

 Of course, if they’re both getting regular physical activity, those calories may shift slightly higher.
 For women, maintaining weight loss may mean eating less than men in the long term.

 Dr. Griebeler often recommends a balanced eating plan like the Mediterranean diet.
-He also endorses lower carbohydrate and ketogenic diets, especially for people with PCOS or diabetes who may not tolerate higher-carb meal plans.
+He also endorses lower carbohydrate and ketogenic diets, especially for women with PCOS or diabetes who may not tolerate higher-carb meal plans.

 “Research on weight loss does not show that there’s one effective eating pattern,” Dr. Griebeler clarifies.
 “The plan you choose needs to be individualized to your health needs and behaviors.”